Bloc/jottly-checkpoints/05-Adding-Benefits.md

 </div>
 ```

-Notice that we opted to use a class attribute for the pricebox div.
+Notice that we opted to use a class attribute for the "pricebox" div.
 Since we have three pricing tiers we'll need to replicate the styling for each.
 That is, when an element's style is unique, it's appropriate to use an id.
-When we have to reuse the styling for an element, we need to use a class.
+When we have to reuse the styling for an element, we use classes.

-Next, we'll add a new header, price and some additional text to explain how much Jottly costs per user and per month:
+Next we'll add a new header, price and some additional text to explain how much Jottly costs per user and per month:

 ```html(index.html)
 <!-- Pricing